frankd123/Derek_Portfolio/README.md

 ### Project Objectives:
 - **Increase customer interaction with promotions by segmenting customers based on purchase behavior**
-- Segment customers using RFM scores (recency, frequency, monetary) produced using SQL
+- Segment customers by RFM scores (recency, frequency, monetary) produced using SQL
-- Built SQL database to collect transaction data, clean data, purchase and customer analysis, assign RFM Scores.
+- Built SQL database to collect transaction data, clean data, purchase and customer analysis, assign RFM scores
-- Visualization created in Excel.
+- Visualization created in Excel

+### About RFM Scores:
+To create an RFM score, each customer gets a score for the recentcy of last putchase, the frequency of purchases, and the average monetary value of each purchase.
+The customer will receive a score of 1-3 (3 being the most profitable number) for each category and those three numbers are put together to create a single three digit number.
+Every combination of these numbers represents a group of customers with similar purchase habits.

 *Tools Used:*
 - MYSQL